tkhamez/neucore/doc/Documentation.md

 - public: everyone can see them and apply to them.
 - private: hidden from non-members

+A group can be configured to be added to every account.
+This still obeys the configurable requirements to be in that group.

 ### Automatic Group Assignment

 Alliances and corporations can be assigned to groups.
 These groups are then managed automatically.